Spark is New Zealand’s largest telecommunications company with a purpose 'to help all of New Zealand win big in a digital world'.

-Spark New Zealand (then Telecom) was formed in 1987 out of the telecommunications division of the New Zealand Post Office, a government department.
+Spark has a proud history in New Zealand – it was formed in 1987 (as Telecom) out of the telecommunications division of the New Zealand Post Office, a government department.
 In 1990 Spark became one of the first telcos in the world to be fully privatised.
 On 30 November 2011, Spark New Zealand demerged into two entirely separate, publicly listed companies; a retail services provider (Spark) and a network services operator (Chorus).
-Structural separation of Spark's retail business from the business that owns and operates the Fibre-To-The-Premise (FTTP) network was a pre-requisite for participation in the Government's Ultra-Fast Broadband scheme (UFB).
+Today, Spark has a significant level of operational scale within the New Zealand telecommunications market, with customers ranging from individual New Zealanders and households to small businesses, government, and large enterprise clients.
+Across all its services – mobile, broadband, digital services, and digital infrastructure – Spark has relevance for almost every New Zealander.

 The following information was extracted from Spark NZ Limited's FY25 Full Year results, released on 20 August 2025: